DORCAS ECCLESTON (1537-September 1, 1599)

 DOROTHY EGERTON (d.1598+)

 Dorothy Egerton was the daughter of William Egerton of Betley (d.
 1571) and Jane Lacon (d.1578) and the half sister of Sir Thomas Bromley.
 She married Sir Thomas Vernon of Haslington, Chesthire (d.
 May 9, 1616).
 Their son George (1575/6-1639) was a Justice of Common Pleas.
-They were bequeathed gold rings by Lord Chancellor Bromley in his will dated April 10, 1587.
-After the death of Dorothy’s brother-in-law, Robert Sandford, she and her husband brought suit against Dorothy’s sister Isabel and others concerning lands in Audley and Betley.
+In his will dated, April 10, 1587, they were bequeathed gold rings by Lord Chancellor Bromley.
+After the death of Dorothy’s brother-in-law, Robert Sandford, in c.
+1596, Dorothy and her husband brought suit against Dorothy’s sister Isabel and her son Arthur concerning lands in Audley and Betley.
 The inquisition post mortem for Sir Thomas Vernon was taken April 17, 1620.
 Dorothy Egerton’s signature can be found on a copy of Chaucer now in the Folger Library.
 The copy passed from her to Anne Vernon, then to Mary Egerton, daughter of Sir Ralph Egerton of Wrinehill (d.
 1596) and Anne Fitton.